justadudewholikesfishing/GoneFishin/whitepaper_draft.md

 This way we just introduced deflation!

-# Why should anyone invest in a token instead of the pase layer?
+# Why should anyone invest in a token instead of the base layer?

 Let us compare the performance of 2 successful memecoins on Solana blockchain VS Solana itself: